williamchange/b3dsdf/README.md

 ## Nodegroups

 A list of available nodegroups can be viewed in the [shader_nodes.json](https://github.com/williamchange/b3dsdf/blob/master/shader_nodes.json) file.
-There's currently 54 nodegroups.
+There's currently 55 nodegroups.
 Examples(with images) can be found in the [wiki page](https://github.com/williamchange/b3dsdf/wiki/Examples) (work in progress)

 ![sdf_nodegroups](https://user-images.githubusercontent.com/830253/163715250-7b753e10-7c60-44f4-84a6-895cd7dcd306.png)

-## Planned / work in progress
+## Work in progress

 - sdEllipse
 - sdBlobbyCross
-- sdStairs

 ## References